koolgreg2009/group8csc207/README.md

 The preference profile will include questions regarding the preferred pet type (cat for now), size, age, and location to help find the perfect fit for the pet and the new owner.
 Users can view pet listings that match their preference in the home page.
 They can interact with pet listings through ways such as adding/removing pets as bookmarks, viewing additional information about the pet, and adopting the pet.
+In the additional information page, users can click on the TextLabel "breed", in which information about the breed will be displayed.

 In the home page, users can navigate to the notifications page, where they can view notification messages about if their bookmarked pet has been adopted, the preference page where they can change their preferences, as well as the